gathanuarobert/my-new-project/README.md

 6. Enjoy making and trying out the delicious food!

 ## License
 This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely.
-Cheers to happy mixing!
+Cheers to all!